spacec0rgo/badusb_payloads/README.md

 # BadUSB payloads
 This repository is a collection of payloads, mostly for Arduino IDE compatible devices.
+I will also upload some DuckyScripts in the future, but I wanted to focus on affordable devices.

+An official USB Rubber Ducky from Hak5 is great for a professional, but not so much for someone who just wants to play around and learn.
+Not counting Payload Studio PRO, it might not be the best option for most of us, and the Flipper Zero isn't cheap either, but something like an Arduino clone or a Digispark can cost only a few bucks with the possibility of using a free IDE.

 Here is a list of compatible devices:
 - ATtiny85